 Be You Personal Color Analysis

-I am Anne Bierwirth, and I started Be You Personal Color Analysis after experiencing for myself the profound and far-reaching benefits of having a personal color analysis performed by a Sci-ART-trained professional.
+I am Anne Bierwirth, and I started Be You Personal Color Analysis over five years ago after experiencing for myself the profound and far-reaching benefits of having a personal color analysis performed by a Sci-ART-trained professional.
 I was trained by Christine Scaman of 12 Blueprints and certified in the Sci-ART method.
 I provide personal color analysis to women and men in my studio, located in the historic district of Albany, Oregon, USA.
 My wish is to bring to everyone the confidence, energy, and joy that come from knowing their own intrinsic colors and complementing them beautifully with what they wear.

 Anne Bierwirth is the color analyst behind Be You Personal Color Analysis.
 She feels most vibrant and confident when wearing Light Summer colors.